-- shopfront, up to 65,000 square feet of first floor area on major thoroughfare; up to 15,000 square feet of first floor area on minor thoroughfare; second floor apartments or offices encouraged for most uses.
+- shopfront, up to 65,000 sq. ft. of first-floor area on major thoroughfare; up to 15,000 sq. ft. of first-floor area on minor thoroughfare; second-floor apartments or offices encouraged for most uses.

-- workplaces; up to 65,000 square feet of first floor area on major thoroughfare; up to 15,000 square feet of first floor area on minor thoroughfare; second floor apartments or offices encouraged for most uses.
+- workplaces; up to 65,000 sq. ft. of first-floor area on major thoroughfare; up to 15,000 sq. ft. of first-floor area on minor thoroughfare; second-floor apartments or offices encouraged for most uses.

 c) Permitted Accessory Uses

 - drive through windows associated with any use (9.12)

 - helistop, (9.18)

 - solar energy facilities, minor non-residential; on a flat roof, roof slopes not facing a street and building integrated solar panels on roof slopes facing a street that are not noticeable (9.54)